emqx/mqtt-jmeter/README.md

 ### Pub options

 - **QoS level**: The available QoS value, 0 is AT_MOST_ONCE, 1 is AT_LEAST_ONCE and 2 is EXACTLY_ONCE.
-- **Retained messages**: Set it to true if the Pub sampler wants the broker to keep the last message on that topic, so the client subscribed to that topic receives the retained message immediately after subscription.
+- **Retained messages**: Set it to true if the Pub sampler wants the broker to keep the last message on the given topic, so that the client subscribed to that topic receives the retained message immediately after subscription.
 - **Topic name**: Name of the topic that the message will be sent to.
 - **Add timestamp in payload**: Add timestamp in the payload or not.
 If the checkbox is enabled, then timestamp of running pub sampler will be added before real payload.
 Mostly it's used together with **Sub sampler** to calculate message latency time.